aws-samples/vpc-lattice-strangler-cfn-templates/README.md

 ## Testing

 1. Using the output from the third CFN stack you created, collect domain url and use it to hit it using curl, or your http IDE of choice.
-You should see different outputs statistically matching weights configured.
+You should see different outputs depending of url matching

 ----